marcusadolfsson/homebridge-creskit/README.md

 CresKit (together with Homebridge) turns Creston controlled devices into HomeKit accessories, enabling you to control many functions using Siri and the iOS 10 Home app.

 It is an early prototype, but functional.
-It requires you to install a Homebridge on an appropiate server before continuing.
+It requires you to install a Homebridge on an appropriate server before continuing.
 I use a $20 RaspberryPi, using this [tutorial](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi).

 As of CresKit 1.1.1 the following HomeKit accessories are supported: